enso-org/enso-archive/doc/types/design/polyglot.md

 typing information known about a value `v` _before_ it is passed to a polyglot call is valid after the polyglot call, as long as the following properties hold:

+- The polyglot call does not modify the entity.
 -

 ## Polyglot Values